 the scientific theory of molecular

 (b) analysis and visualization of DNA and protein structures (Chimera program)

 Pre-requisites: BIO 215 OR Bio 101 and CHEM 120 OR CHEM 240 OR permission of instructor.

 biology as “a modern branch of biology concerned with

 explaining biological phenomena in molecular terms.
 Molecular biologists

-often use the biochemical and physical techniques to investigate genetic
+often use biochemical and physical techniques to investigate genetic problems.”

 And please note:

-MOLECULAR BIOLOGY is not merely a “set of techniques” as claimed by many non-molecular biologists (witness that of the 21 chapters in the Watson text, only ONE is entitled 'Techniques of Molecular Biology').
-Molecular Biology is a coherent set of principles, concepts, and ideas, which all have strong support from large experimental data sets; the raw data comes from the application of powerful biochemical, genetic, bioinformatics (computational biology), and biophysical techniques to the main conceptual questions and theoretical problems in all areas of biology.
-One of the larger goals of modern molecular biology is to elucidate the connections between the genotype (the sequence of nucleotide base-pairs in the organism's genome) and the phenotype (observable traits and behaviors) of all organisms in terms of a general and comprehensive molecular theory.
+MOLECULAR BIOLOGY is not merely a “set of techniques”.
+Molecular Biology is a coherent set of principles, concepts, and ideas that have strong support from large experimental data sets; the raw data comes from the application of powerful biochemical, genetic, bioinformatics (computational biology), and biophysical techniques to the main conceptual questions and theoretical problems in all areas of biology.
+Two of the larger goals of modern molecular biology are (1) to elucidate the connections between the genotype (the sequence of nucleotide base-pairs in an organism's genome) and the phenotype (observable traits and behaviors) in terms of a general and comprehensive molecular theory, and (2) to relate macromolecular structure to function and evolution (essentially how Molecular Biology was 'born' after DNA's structure was solved by Watson and Crick).
 In this sense, modern Systems Biology, which includes molecular biology, tries to understand the so-called Emergent Properties of life, from atoms to ecosystems.

-"Details matter the most if we seek to understand the living and non-living matter of the universe (i.e., its basic structures, architectures, organization, and the myriad interactions of its component parts); all the rest is beautiful poetry."
+"Details matter if we seek to understand the universe with all its structures, architectures, organization, and especially the myriad interactions of its component parts, which leads to wondrous and beautiful poetry."

 of the course (see combined lab-lecture